bjamturley/MedSchoolAtlas/Biochemistry/Glycogen and Fuel Balance.md

 ### Liver/Pancreas
 Glucose is converted to glucose-6-phosphate (G6P) through a few intermediate steps.
 It is then converted to free glucose in the ER via **glucose-6-phosphatase** which allows it to diffuse into the blood.

 **Glucokinase** (hexokinase IV) is present in the liver (not skeletal muscle).
-It will convert free glucose to G6P when glucose is abundant so as to only allow glucose to diffuse out of the cell when blood concentration is low.
+It will convert free glucose to G6P only when glucose is abundant so as to allow glucose to freely diffuse out of the cell and maintain a stable blood concentration.
 ## Regulation
 Glycogen phosphorylase is activated by **phosphorylase kinase**, which is activated by glucagon, catecholamines, Ca2+, and protein kinase A. Phosphorylase kinase is inactivated by **phosphoprotein phosphatase 1 (PP1)**, turning off glycogen breakdown.
 # Clinical Pearls
 ## Glycogen Storage Disease Type I (Von Gierke's Disease)
-A deficiency in Glucose 6-phosphatase causes glycemia as G6P cannot enter the blood.
+A deficiency in Glucose 6-phosphatase causes hypoglycemia as G6P cannot enter the blood.
 ## Andersen's Disease
-A deficiency in branching enzyme causes rapid glycogen depletion, diminished hyperglycemic response to epinephrine (less non-reducing ends on glycogen), and cirrhosis of the liver.
+A deficiency in branching enzyme causes rapid glycogen depletion, diminished hyperglycemic response to [[Hormonal Regulation of Metabolism#Catecholamines (Norepinephrine/Epinephrine)|epinephrine]] (less non-reducing ends to mobilize glycogen), and cirrhosis of the liver.
 ## McArdle's Disease
 A deficiency in muscle glycogen phosphorylase impairs glycogen breakdown.
-This will reduce the blood lactate and pyruvate after exercise as there is no anaerobic glycolysis in muscle. pH, therefore, will be unchanged with exercise.
+This will result in no elevation of blood lactate and pyruvate after exercise as there is no anaerobic glycolysis in muscle. pH, therefore, will be unchanged with exercise.